JohanAanesen/Inmeta-Homeassignment/readme.md

 - As of now I have 2 api endpoints, I want to merge these into one api for the application and the payload i should receive contains all info I need about both customer and order.
     - Think I can solve this by creating a class in which to accept the api data, and splitting it between the Customer and Order class.

 - I think the above solution worked out pretty well.
-Will continue implementing the rest service this way :beers:
+Will continue implementing the REST service this way :beers:
+- Spent some time trying to figure out updating the data, my app would spout on a part of the code where i tried to update customerId.
+I had forgotten this was a foreign key and thus nothing would happen :neutral_face:

 Lessons learned:
 ---
 - ConnectionString from SQL Server doesnt work, connect through Visual Studio and use the ConnectionString from it's properties instead.
 - EntityFramework doesn't feel like working, therefore work around it
 - It's hard to plan ahead when you don't know the frameworks or language
+- Don't update Id's with foreign keys attached to them